kjw3226/kjw3226-blog/source/_posts/R-basic statistics-coefficient of variation,quartiles and outliers.md

 ---
-title: R-coefficient of variation, quartiles and outliers
+title: R-basic statistics-coefficient of variation, quartiles and outliers
-tag: R-coefficient of variation, quartiles and outliers
+tag: R-basic statistics-coefficient of variation, quartiles and outliers
 date: 2022-06-27
 categories:	R
 ---